-Doctoral study presumes continuing excellence in course work, reading, and writing.
+Doctoral study presumes continuing excellence in course work.
 A student may accumulate no more than 6 credits with a grade below 3.0 in courses that are to be counted toward the degree.

 The student's original composition and the student's performance on the final oral examination based on the composition must be approved by the members of the student's guidance committee with not more than one dissenting vote.
-Should the committee fail to accept either the student's composition or the student's performance on the final oral examination based on the composition or to repeat the final oral examination based on the composition only once.
+Should the committee fail to accept either the student's composition or the student's performance on the final oral examination based on the composition, the student shall be allowed to rewrite the composition or to repeat the final oral examination based on the composition only once.
 The composition must be rewritten or the examination must be retaken within one year, during a fall or spring semester.